Understanding Alcohol Rehab & Treatment Options

 Are you struggling with an alcohol problem?
 Get help today.

-If you’d prefer to stay close to home for alcohol rehab and live in Arizona, The Hope House has two high-end rehab facilities in Scottsdale.
+If you’d prefer to stay close to home, The Hope House offers high-end Arizona alcohol rehab programs in Scottsdale.
 Our recovery centers are staffed with masters-level clinicians and addiction experts.
-They are dedicated to providing our patients with the tools they need to commit to long-term sobriety.
+They are dedicated to providing our clients with the tools they need to commit to long-term sobriety.

 However, if you are looking for treatment elsewhere, SAMHSA has a tool available to find one closer to home.